Project-Cartographer/H2Codez/README.md

 [![status](https://ci.appveyor.com/api/projects/status/github/Project-Cartographer/H2Codez?branch=H2OS_EK&svg=true)](https://ci.appveyor.com/project/num0005/h2codez-0w3n8)

 ## Changelog ##
+* Restore tool commands used by bungie to distribute lightmapping over multiple machines.
-* Real-time tag editing (experimental)
+* Real-time tag editing.
-* Increased FPS in Sapien (hardware TCL/vertex processing)
+* Increased FPS in Sapien (hardware TCL/vertex processing).
 * Unit playtest mode.
-Spawns a player letting you test how something would work with one/seeing the map from an in-game point of view. (no movement)
+Spawns a player letting you test how something would work with one/seeing the map from an in-game point of view. (no movement).
-* Some H2tool commands restored. (model-collision, model-physics)
+* Some H2tool commands restored. (model-collision, model-physics).
-* Basic render model import method (BSP conversion)
+* Basic render model import method (BSP conversion).
 * Shared tag removal made optional.
 * Restored JMS import function.
-Can import both CE JMS and JMSv2
+Can import both CE JMS and JMSv2.
-* Tag restrictions removed in Guerilla
+* Tag restrictions removed in Guerilla.
 * Some hardcoded limits have been increased/removed.
 (BSP 2D checks, BSP 3D checks, max 3D BSP depth)
 * Open as text has been restored and will open a temp txt file with the source text inside.
 Buttons labeled as "open as text" have been relabeled as "export as text".
 * Baggage.txt command now usable and no longer causes a crash.